dancenguyen/humanitarian-tweet-classification/README.md

 [BERTweet is the first large-scale language model](https://aclanthology.org/2020.emnlp-demos.2/) pretrained specifically on English tweets, trained on 850 million tweets spanning 2012 to 2019.
 Unlike generic BERT models pretrained on formal text like Wikipedia, BERTweet understands Twitter-specific language patterns including slang, informal abbreviations, and hashtags.
 This makes it a natural fit for disaster tweet classification, where the informal tweet language would disadvantage models pretrained on formal corpora."

 ## Data Preprocessing:
-- For SVM and LR:
+- For SVM and Logistic Regression:
 	- Stripping stopwords, punctuations, and hashtag symbol.
 Negation words ("no", "not") are kept
 	- TF-IDF with parameters: ngram_range= (1, 2), sublinear_tf= True
 - For BERTweet: